-Combat net radio systems are typically used for command control in combat. e.g. for tactical communications between armoured vehicles and infantry at section and platoon level upwards.
-Typically, they have a press-to-talk ‘half-duplex’* functionality using either a single radio frequency or a defined set of frequencies.
-Such spread-spectrum radio nets are both difficult to jam or intercept and can share a frequency band with many other transmitters with minimal interference.
-Clansman is a combat net radio system with these characteristics, and was developed from Larkspur which was the first combat net radio used by the British Army, with its HF C13 and VHF C45 sets.
+Combat net radio systems are typically used for command control in combat e.g. for tactical communications between armoured vehicles and infantry at section and platoon level upwards.
+Typically they have a press-to-talk PTT ‘half-duplex‘* functionality using either a single radio frequency or a defined set of frequencies.
+Such spread-spectrum radio sets are both difficult to jam or intercept and can share a frequency band with many other transmitters with minimal interference.
+Clansman is a combat net radio system with these characteristics, and was developed from Larkspur, which was the first combat net radio system used by the British Army with its HF C13 and VHF C45 sets.
 During the lifetime of the Ferret, both Larkspur and Clansman were in use.
-Many vehicles, such as 01 DC 86, were retrospectively upgraded to Clansman with the dual radio/intercom harness that Larkspur lacked.
+Many vehicles, such as 01 DC86, were retrospectively upgraded to Clansman with the dual radio/intercom harness that Larkspur lacked.

 Developed in the mid-1970s** and after a phased introduction into service by 1978, the Clansman range of equipment was first deployed on a major campaign in 1982, when it proved effective in providing reliable communications during Falkland Island operations against Argentinian occupying forces, being more flexible, reliable and far lighter than Larkspur.
 The technological advances of the Clansman design allowed the introduction of Single Side Band (SSB) operation and Narrow Band Frequency Modulation (NBFM) to forward area combat net radios for the first time.